Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Proof Sketch

 \begin{theorem}[Lipschitz continuity in $\hat{Q}_k^*$] For all $(s, a) \in\mathcal{S}\times\mathcal{A}$, $\Delta\in\binom{[n]}{k}$ and $\Delta'\in\binom{[n]}{k'}$, \end{theorem} We defer the proof of \cref{thm:lip} to Appendix \ref{proof of lipschitz bound}.
 See \cref{figure: algorithm/analysis flow} for a comparison between the $\hat{Q}_k^*$ learning and estimation process, and the exact ${Q}$-learning framework.

 \paragraph{Step 2: Bounding Total Variation (TV) Distance.} We bound the TV distance between $F_{z_\Delta}$ and $F_{z_{[n]}}$, where $\Delta\!\in\!\mathcal{U}\binom{[n]}{k}$.
 This task is equivalent to bounding the discrepancy between the empirical distribution and the distribution of the underlying finite population.
 When each $i\!\in\!\Delta$ is uniformly sampled \emph{without} replacement, we use \cref{theorem: sampling without replacement analog of DKW} from \cite{anand2024efficient} which generalizes the Dvoretzky-Kiefer-Wolfowitz (DKW) concentration inequality for empirical distribution functions.
-Using this, we show: \begin{theorem} \emph{Given a finite population $\mathcal{Z}=(z_1,\dots,z_n)$ for $\mathcal{Z}\in\mathcal{Z}_l^n$, let $\Delta\subseteq[n]$ be a uniformly random sample from $\mathcal{Z}$ of size $k$ chosen without replacement.
-Fix $\epsilon>0$.
-Then, for all $x\in\mathcal{Z}_l$:}